Get,

 • Carnitine

-• They could be fussy eaters who avoid certain foods that they do not like the taste of.
+• Some people could be fussy eaters who avoid certain foods due to taste or texture preferences.

-• Some health conditions may lead to poor absorption of certain vitamins despite adequate dietary intake.
+• Some health conditions may lead to poor absorption of certain vitamins despite adequate dietary intake9.

 Vitamins B6, C and E along with micronutrients like zinc, selenium, iron and copper are important for maintaining a healthy immune system in an individual, repeated infections could be a warning sign of deficiency of these vitamins and micronutrients.